RVCC-IDMX/unit-tests-template/README.md

 `"test": "jest js-basic-01.test.js"`

+Since we have four files that need individual editing, we want to run individual testing as well.

+---

 By default, jest looks for files that end in .test.js and will search folders to find those files.
 Your JavaScript files are in a folder call tests.

 So the above example tests the first file `tests/js-basic-01.test.js` and outputs the results to the console.